-3.6.3 PATIENT DIES BEFORE CONSENT AND RELATIVES/FRIENDS BECOME AVAILABLE informed consent can be sought from PeLRs following the death of their relative/friend and prior to their departure from the hospital.
+3.6.3 PATIENT DIES BEFORE CONSENT AND RELATIVES/FRIENDS BECOME AVAILABLE relative/friend and prior to their departure from the hospital.
 However, it is at the discretion of the site staff to determine if this is appropriate for each individual situation.
-Where it has been determined that obtaining
+Where it has been determined that obtaining PeLR informed consent is not appropriate, informed consent will be obtained from a PrLR.

-It is anticipated that approximately 10% of patients will die.
+It is anticipated that some of the included participants will die.
 When a participant dies before consent has been sought, the site investigators should obtain information from colleagues to establish the most appropriate health care professional to notify the PeLR of the research involvement.
-Written
+Written informed consent can be sought from PeLRs following the death of their obtained from the patient, subsequent attempts made to obtain consent from the patient or other representatives should be recorded in the participant's medical notes or a log stored in the ISF.